Meridith Baer: Philanthropy

-Meridith is deeply committed to philanthropy, focusing on housing for underserved families, education for future female leaders, and arts access to all.
+Baer is deeply committed to philanthropy, focusing on housing for underserved families, education for future female leaders, and arts access to all.
 In addition, Meridith Baer Home has donated over 150 truckloads of furnishings to charitable initiatives aimed at assisting individuals and families in need.

 Meridith Baer Home has also donated furnishing and support with philanthropic organizations including ArcSpace, The Broad Stage, No Kid Hungry, YWCA, Children’s Home, Exceptional Minds, Girls Inc., Habitat for Humanity, Hopics, Moving Families Forward, New Reach, NVCS, PATH, Penny Lane, The People Concern, A Sense of Home, St. Anne’s, Society of St. Vincent de Paul, Meals on Wheels, The Priority Center, Wheels for Humanity, Venice Community Housing, Wallis Annenberg Center for Performing Arts, and more.

 In 2024, Meridith Baer Home was named a Finalist in the 2024 Los Angeles Business Journal Disruptors Award for Social Responsibility.